Nikolas Tsakos

 Nikolas Tsakos (Νικόλαoς Τσάκος; born 1963) is a Greek shipowner.
 He is the Founder, President and CEO of Tsakos Energy Navigation (TEN) Limited, a pioneering company which is the longest established Greek shipping public listing.
 He was the former chairman of the International Association of Independent Tanker Owners from 2014 to 2018.

 Early life

-Nikolas P. Tsakos comes from a traditional Chian shipping family.
+Nikolas Tsakos comes from a traditional Chian shipping family and is the son of Panagiotis Tsakos.
 He has been involved in the maritime industry since 1981 and has spent a total of two years at sea.
 From 1982 to 1985, he was Shipping and Operations Manager of Tsakos Shipping and Trading Ltd in the US with a focus on the off-shore energy sector in Central America and the U.S. Gulf.

 He received his BA Degree in Economics and Political Science from Columbia University in 1985 and his master's degree in Shipping Trade and Finance from the City University Business School in London in 1987.
 Nikolas P. Tsakos served as an officer in the Hellenic Navy in 1988.
 He is married to prominent Greek fashion designer Celia Kritharioti and he has three children.